CollaboraOnline/collabora-wordpress/readme.txt

 License: MPL-2.0
 License URI: http://mozilla.org/MPL/2.0/

-The Collabora WordPress allow attaching office files to your content for a collaborative editing with other user.
+The Collabora Online plugin allow attaching office files to your content for a collaborative editing with other user.

 == Description ==

-The Collabora WordPress allow attaching office files to your content for a collaborative editing with other user.
+The Collabora Online plugin allow attaching office files to your content for a collaborative editing with other user.

 This require in setup Collabora Online.

-For more information abouit Collabora Online, see https://collaboraonline.com/
+For more information about Collabora Online, see https://collaboraonline.com/

 Attaching an office document to a post is simple.